-The world’s emerging economies and developing nations are benefiting – perhaps more now than ever before – from abundant and reliable energy certainty.
-This recent development is a consequence of the rapid growth of international LNG markets coupled with the U.S. natural gas revolution.
+Now more than ever before, the world’s emerging economies and developing nations are benefiting from abundant and reliable energy certainty.
+This development is a consequence of the rapid growth of international liquified natural gas (LNG) markets coupled with the U.S. natural gas revolution.

 That’s where Andalusian Energy comes in.
 According to its own research, Andalusian can deliver compressed natural gas (CNG) to generate 150MW of electricity for less than $0.12/kwh.
-Whereas LNG costs about 50 percent more than that amount to generate 380MW of electricity for $0.18/kwh or higher.
-CNG is able to deliver at a reduced cost for smaller scales.
+In today’s economy, LNG LNG costs about 50 percent more than that amount to generate 380MW of electricity for $0.18/kwh or higher.
+With simpler, less expensive, and less time-consuming production and transportation, CNG is able to deliver at a reduced cost for smaller scales.